shapeintheglass/DanielleRandomizer/README.md

     * Bug fixes with settings, log files
     * Adjust presets
     * Add tooltips to GUI
+* 0.2
+    * Fix bug with multiple custom filters
+    * Adjust presets
+    * Add neuromod randomization
+    * Add station randomization
+    * Add "start on 2nd day"
+    * Add game token override support
+    * Add save settings support
+    * Add "new seed" support

 ## Licensing info

-This project uses Jackson for json parsing, which is licensed under the Apache License.
+This project uses Jackson for json parsing, which is licensed under the Apache license.
 This project uses JDOM for xml parsing, which is licensed under the JDOM license.
+This project uses Guava, which is licensed under the Apache license.

 ## Acknowledgments